 - Is it normal at your company to subconsciously shut drivers down when they voice these complaints?

 - Are there systems in place to swiftly address these complaints, or do drivers have to follow up several times before anything is done?

 These are important factors when creating a working environment in which drivers can safely carry out their jobs.
 Your company should make it an official policy to provide a direct channel of communication — this will encourage open dialogue and driver improvement.

-On the technological side of things, one way to boost driver safety is to have a solid performance analytics system in place.
+On the technological side of things, one way to boost driver safety is to have a solid performance analytics system in place (critical to safe driving).
 Such a system would collect traffic and driving data during each driver’s typical workday.

 This can help companies to get a better view of how their drivers operate, what risks they may face, and how the changing road conditions affect their work.
 Based on this data, you can make informed decisions on how to improve the safety of your drivers.

 Drivers also need the right technological tools to perform their jobs.
 Such tools protect them from “grey area” situations in which other vision-based tools don’t accurately assess or capture the context of things.